Guitar Parts Names

 Depending on the cost of the guitar, the inlays will be a nicer material.

-At the very end of your neck you will find what is called the headstock.
-The headstock is another important part of the guitar where many other parts live.
+At the very end of your neck you will find what is called the head stock.
+The head stock is another important part of the guitar.

-The headstock on some guitars might be a different type of wood then the neck.
+The head stock on some guitars might be a different type of wood than the neck.
 This is done with special wood joints depending on the value of the guitar.

-Because the strings are directly connected to the headstock, care is taken to ensure it is made strong.
+Because the strings are directly connected to the head stock, care is taken to ensure it’s made strong.

-Lets look at some of the parts you will find on the headstock in the diagram below as these are some guitar part names you need to know.
+Let’s look at some parts you will find on the head stock.
+These are some guitar part names you need to know.

-The tuners, or machine heads (another important guitar part name), are used to tune the strings on the guitar.
+The tuners, or machine heads, are used to tune the strings on the guitar.

 They are mechanical assemblies that allow you to turn a shaft to tighten or loosen the strings as required.
 There are different types of tuners depending on the guitar.

-Your tuners are very important parts of your guitar and learning to use them to tune is critical to playing the guitar.
+Your tuners are very important parts of your guitar, and learning to use them is critical to playing and staying inspired.

-Even just learning how to properly change the strings is important as it is possible to wind too much string around a machine head.
+Even just learning how to properly change the strings is important.
+It’s possible to wind too much string around a machine head and have problems arise.

-These prevent the string from going out of tune when you bend the strings.
+These prevent the string from going out of tune when you bend them.

-Tuners are very dynamic and you will need to know how to use them to tune your guitar.
+Tuners are very dynamic, and you will need to know how to use them.
 Don’t be afraid to use your tuners!

-Lets take a look at this video to get an idea of how to use your tuners to tune your guitar.
+Let’s take a look at this video to get an idea of how to use your tuners on your guitar.
 This is very important to know if you are a beginner!

 Truss Rod Cover

 Underneath that cover is your truss rod adjustment point.
-Your truss rod helps assist your neck with the stress of the string tension it is always under.
+Your truss rod helps assist your neck with the stress of the string tension it’s always under.

 As mentioned above, the truss rod plays a rather large role in the curve of your neck.

-This rod runs through the neck from one end to the other and helps the neck deal with the tension of the strings.
+This rod runs through the neck from one end to the other and helps to deal with the tension of the strings.

-Without this rod the neck would bow so badly the strings would not be playable until eventually the neck would warp or break.
+Without this rod, the neck would bow so badly the strings would not be playable.
+And eventually the neck would warp or break.